Laxmipriyanka98/PDS3/README.md

 from nltk.corpus import stopwords from nltk.tokenize import word_tokenize

-# Download NLTK stop words (only needed once)
+# NLTK stop words can be downloaded (one only).
 nltk.download('stopwords')

-# Load the CSV file into a pandas DataFrame
+# Fill a pandas DataFrame using the CSV file.
 df=pd.read_csv('C:/Users/priya/OneDrive/Desktop/Test Jupyter/Corona_NLP_test.csv')

-# Extract the "OriginalTweet" column as a text corpus
+# As a text corpus, extract the "OriginalTweet" column.
 corpus = df['OriginalTweet']

-# Initialize stop words from NLTK
+# initialize the NLTK stop words
 stop_words = set(stopwords.words('english'))

-# Initialize an empty list to store the tokens without stop words
+# Create a blank list at startup to store the tokens without stop words.
 filtered_tokens = []

-# Iterate over each tweet in the corpus and remove stop words
+# Remove stop words from each tweet in the corpus iteratively.
 for tweet in corpus:
-  # Tokenize the tweet using word_tokenize from NLTK
+  # Utilizing word_tokenize from NLTK, tokenize the tweet.
   tweet_tokens = word_tokenize(tweet)

-# Remove stop words from the current tweet's tokens
+# Remove stop words from the tokens in the current tweet.
 filtered_tokens.extend([token for token in tweet_tokens if token.lower() not in stop_words])

 # Print the filtered tokens